monsoonmaelstrom/book2/book2.md

 “And what’s your take?”

 “My vote is to give her enough rope to either hang herself, or figure out how to climb back up.
 But I told Alex if he disagrees, I won’t stop him.
-For now though, I think he’s willing to wait and see.”
+For now, I think he’s willing to wait and see.”
 I’m quiet for a minute, before finally saying, “People like her are the reason everyone is scared of people like us.
 Right now, I don’t think there’s anything she wouldn’t do for a little bit more power, and I mean *just* for the sake of more power.”

 ----